AJMansfield/Intelligence-Core-Public/kttu02.md

 You work alongside the ... what will you call these people, anyway?

-They group had identified as '_Ksip-pukt-sim-nmi_' or something of the sort, using some subtle alien pronounciations that your human mouth couldn't quite articulate, but that appeared to be a name for this group in particular, and you hadn't quite been able to communicate that you wanted to know their name for the species as a whole.
+They group had identified as '_Ksip-pukt-sim-nmi_' or something of the sort, using some subtle alien pronunciations that your human mouth couldn't quite articulate, but that appeared to be a name for this group in particular, and you hadn't quite been able to communicate that you wanted to know their name for the species as a whole.